 Following on from last week, here is the beginning of the next entry in OV Jeremy Thompson (S 61-65)’s Virus Diaries for Sky News…

-You can continue reading the diary here.
+You can read the rest of this week here.